EWright212/CV/README.md

 **[EY](https://www.ey.com/en_uk) (2016-2020)**

-*Qualified Senior in Audit* (October 2019 to January 2020)
+**Qualified Senior in Audit (October 2019 to January 2020)**

-- Teamwork
-- Delegation
-- Client interaction
-- Finance industry, clients in banking and capital markets sector.
-As an auditor had to understand the businesses - what they did and how they worked in order to understand key controls and test them accordingly.
+Three year graduate scheme at "Big Four" accountancy firm.
+Clients from the banking and capital markets sector.
+As an auditor I had to understand my clients' businesses from what they did to how they worked in order to detect key controls and accounts in order to provide the most robust testing.
--Ability to adapt - switching teams as projects only couple of months.
-Able to adapt to working in India coaching teams with limited guidance fom UK.
-- Excel skills.
-Realised I loved knowing all the shortcuts and implementing complex formulae to make workbooks quick to produce and easy to read.

-*Senior in Audit* (October 2018 to September 2019)
+*Senior in Audit (October 2018 to September 2019)*

-*Associate in Audit* (September 2016 to September 2018)
+*Associate in Audit (September 2016 to September 2018)*

 **[EY Foundation](https://www.ey.com/en_uk/corporate-responsibility/ey-foundation) - Programme delivery coordinator (April to September 2019)**

-Six month secondment to EY's charity, aimed at providing disadvantaged 16-19 year olds work experience and training.
+Six month secondment to EY's charity, aimed at providing disadvantaged 16-19 year olds with work experience and training.
 Duties included:

 - Project Management to set up and run three separate programmes, including two bespoke programmes with companies in the construction sector.
 - Creating teaching materials including a whole week's worth of content about sustainable building from scratch.